How To Overcome Trauma

 Bill 46:02

 Yeah, it helps you at that moment.
-And I recall, experiencing the loss of loved ones and then crying on a number of times in a number of situations after that person’s past.
-And every time the crying did feel like it released something and every time it was okay, because it was about the passing of somebody.
-And I have experienced, people who experienced stroke will often wake up with unregulated emotions.
-And part of what seems to happen for people after a stroke is they, they cry a lot.
+I recall experiencing the loss of loved ones and then crying several times in several situations after that person’s past.
+Every time, the calling felt like it released something, and every time, it was okay because it was about the passing of somebody.
+And I have experienced people who experienced a stroke will often wake up with unregulated emotions.
+And part of what seems to happen for people after a stroke is they cry a lot.
 And I was one of those people.
-And I did get a lot of uncomfortable responses from people who are around me at the time saying, you know, you shouldn’t cry, you know, why are you crying man, you know, everything’s all right, you know don’t worry about it.
+And I did get a lot of uncomfortable responses from people around me at the time saying, You know, you shouldn’t cry, you know, why are you crying, man, you know, everything’s all right, you know, don’t worry about it.

-So that’s not, it’s not a safe experience and crying for you.
-Or anyone, that situation may not be a safe experience, if you’re being judged for this natural process that your body needs to go through.
+So that’s not; it’s not a safe experience and crying for you.
+Or anyone, that situation may not be a secure experience if you’re being judged for this natural process that your body needs to go through.
 That’s not exactly helpful.
-But your body knows what’s up it about your body knows what it needs, but then it has other people judging it.
+But your boy knows what’s up about your body and knows what it needs, but then it has other people judging it.
 And then if you take those beliefs on that, you know, I am weak or I shouldn’t be doing this, I shouldn’t get over it.
-All you’re doing is solidifying the fact, all that, that energy within you that grief, sort of shut down sort of energy you know
+All you’re doing is solidifying the fact, all that, that energy within you that grief shut down sort of energy, you know

 Bill 47:18

-Yeah, many years ago, about four or five years ago, I went into the training and it was the first time I read about understood about the work of Stephen Porges was through a friend of mine, who was a gentleman called Grant Soosalu who wrote a book called multiple brain integration techniques, together with a gentleman called Marvin Oka.
-And one of the trainings were learning to understand the intelligence of the head, the heart and the gut, and how those things can be tapped into to understand emotions better, for lack of a better way to or enough time to give you the complete detail of it.
+Yeah, I went into the training many years ago, about four or five years ago.
+The first time I read about and understood the work of Stephen Porges was through a friend of mine, Grant Soosalu, who wrote a book called Multiple Brain Integration Techniques with a gentleman named Marvin Oka.
+One of his training was learning to understand the intelligence of the head, the heart, and the gut, and how those things can be tapped into to understand emotions better, for lack of a better way or enough time to give you the complete detail.

 Sure.
 Yeah.
-You’ve released some sort of stuck energy, which has then changed the way you think about your brother, right?
+You’ve released some stuck energy, which has changed your thoughts about your brother, right?
 Yeah.
-You’re not carrying that around exactly anymore.
+You’re not carrying that around precisely anymore.
 But I think the key here is I think the shaking is helpful.
-But you’re also in an environment where you’re encouraged to be mindful, you’re encouraged to feel what you feel you’re around other safe people.
-Like there’s a whole package that comes with that.
-It’s not just that you’re shaking.
+But you’re also in an environment where you’re encouraged to be mindful and feel what you feel you’re around other safe people.
+Like a whole package comes with that, it’s not just that you’re shaking.

 Bill 49:34